 John wrote in his later letters that those who leave the Christian church, never really were a part of the church in the first place.
 If they were, they would have remained.

-The bottom line in answering whey some people achieve a degree in Biblical studies but use their knowledge to discredit and undermine the Bible, is really simple.
+The bottom line in answering why some people achieve a degree in Biblical studies but use their knowledge to discredit and undermine the Bible, is really simple.
 They never were believers in Christ from the beginning.
 They are used by the devil to work against Christ.
 Their entire premise is to make people think that they have the knowledge and education to know that the Bible is not true, and no person should trust it.
-The reality is that the entire Bible is absolutely reliable and tells one integrated story about a Savior who is promised in Genesis 3:15, promises redemption to all people by faith in Genesis 15, Arrives at Bethlehem as a baby in the New Testament, proceeds to fulfill all the Hebrew prophecies set forth for the Messiah.
+The reality is that the entire Bible is absolutely reliable and reveals one integrated story about a Savior who is promised throughout the Old Testament, a Messiah who will arrive at Bethlehem as a baby, and die for the sins of the world on a Roman cross.
 The Old and New Testament work together to tell this single story of one man, who is known to us today as Jesus, the Messiah.

 This page is provided to give the reader a partial list of those who hold the traditional, conservative view of the Bible that is it true, reliable, and inspire by God.
 The second list represents the minor category of those who do not believe any of the fundamental tenets of the Bible and work to impeach it in the world.
 For those trained in the Bible, it is quite easy to impeach the impeachers.
 The text of the Bible is the authority, for it comes to us through antiquity, tested by thousands before us and found reliable and accurate.